kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 Requesters are advised to reconcile the EvictionRequest object to ensure that the EvictionRequest is present, but they are not required to do so.

-The eviction request controller will set the `Completed` condition to `True` as the pod is terminated.
+The eviction request controller will set the `Evicted` condition to `True` as the pod is terminated.

 To avoid implementing the cancellation, we could alternatively forbid deletion of EvictionRequests on admission, unless the pod has already disappeared.
 The main drawback is, that there are many